-Since graduating from the University of Florida Law School in 1991, Mr. Pickert has successfully handled hundreds of clients who have developed mesothelioma and asbestos lung cancer.
-He has obtained settlements from over forty different manufacturers of asbestos products for his clients who were exposed to asbestos in shipyards, papermills, construction, powerhouses, home renovations, brake/clutch repairs, and/or United States Navy.
+Since graduating from the University of Florida Law School in 1991, Alan Pickert has obtained settlements from over 50 different manufacturers of asbestos products for his clients who were exposed to asbestos in shipyards, paper mills, the construction industry, powerhouses, home renovations, brake/clutch repairs, and the United States Navy.

 For more information see www.FloridaAsbestos.com.